+The aims of the sensitivity, model-to-model comparison and hand-digitized analysis are different and therefore the places selected to conduct each analysis are different too.
+Our sensitivity analysis and model-to-model comparison investigates the way in which the variation in the output can be attributed to variations in the different input factors (Pianosi et al., 2016) or different automatic delineation procedures respectively.
+The hand-digitized analysis illustrates the importance of the data outputs screening and algorithm behaviour.
+For the sensitivity analysis and model-to-model comparison, we have focused on a coastal cliff-dominated region with irregular plan-shape to make our findings more transferable to other similar cliffed coastlines elsewhere.
+For the hand-digitized analysis we have selected a challenging coastal region (i.e. very irregular shape, complex cliff profile sections intercalated with non-cliffed sections) to highlight the importance of screening the results and running the algorithm iteratively until the hand-digitized and automatically delineated cliff top and toe locations converges.

 For our sensitivity analysis, we selected a 30km coastal stretch centred at the St. Bees Head Heritage Coast in NW England.
 This study area, which is part of the coast of the county of Cumbria, contains an assortment of different coastal morphologies but it is mostly dominated by high cliffs (Figure 2a).
 The southern section of the study area, south of St Bees Head, is fully exposed to the sea conditions from the Irish Sea, while the northern section is dissected by more sheltered estuarine environments.
 The rock has been eroded by wave action to produce the spectacular 80-metre high vertical cliffs stretching from the Seacote foreshore to Saltom Bay.
 At Fleswick Bay, a shingle beach laid on large sandstone platforms.
 At the west end of the St. Bees valley, terminal moraines dating from the last glacial period (~12 - 14,000 BP) are exposed at the coast as bluffs.
 The West Pier at Whitehaven harbour forms a significant barrier to the movement of beach material further north.
 A small beach exists to the south of West Pier, formed by trapped beach material.
 The coastline for about 100 metres immediately to the north of Whitehaven harbour is protected by an armoured stone bank.
 A railway embankment fronts the natural cliffs along the coastline between Whitehaven and Harrington.
 At the northern limit of the study region is the port city of Workington.
 Around Workington slag banks from blast furnace plants cover large sections of the coast, which also contains alluvial deposits from the river Derwent.
-A visual inspection of the elevation profiles for the three resolution DEMs along the St. Bees North head suggest that the location of the cliff top might be shifted by approximately 10 m just by reducing the resolution from 5m to 50 m (higher resolution DEMs where obtained by averaging the elevation of the 5m DEM).

 For the hand-digitized analysis we selected three 1 km sections that represent active cliffed coastlines of different height and plan shape – (Flamborough Head, North and South sections – and one section that represents a non-active (i.e. Holocene) cliff – (Sandhead (Figure 2b, c).
-The first cliffed section (FM1) was located on the south side of Flamborough Head, Yorkshire (UK), within highly erodable glacial tills deposited during Devensian glaciations (c.
+The first cliffed section (FH1) was located on the south side of Flamborough Head, Yorkshire (UK), within highly erodable glacial tills deposited during Devensian glaciations (c.
 35 to 11.5 ka BP).The second cliffed section (FM2) was located on the north face of Flamborough Head on the chalk cliffs, which are overlain by the glacial till deposits.
-On both sections FM1 and FM2, cliffs height are on the order of 20m but the coastline has a more irregular shape on FM2 than FM1.
+On both sections FH1 and FH2, cliffs height are on the order of 20m but the coastline has a more irregular shape on FH2 than FH1.
 Section 3 (DG) is located near Sandhead, Dumfries and Galloway (UK) and is an inactive cliffed coastline.
 At section DG, profiles maximum elevations are on the order of 20m.